wandb/docs/docs/guides/track/limits.md

 ## Python script performance

-There are a few ways that your python script performance is being reduced:
+There are a few ways that your performance of your python script is reduced:

 1. The size of your data is too large.
 Large data sizes could introduce a >1 ms overhead to the training loop.
 2. The speed of your network and the how the W&B backend is configured